 As well as the villages of Grabben Gullen and Tuena make sure you visit Laggan and Taralga as well.
+Taralga has a wonderful pub, which is very popular, especially on weekends.
+It has a great menu and a great atmosphere.
+There are some lovely historic buildings in village that are also worth exploring.
 There are camping, B & B and farm stay options through out the area as well.

 Binda is located about half way between the town of Crookwell and another small village – Bigga.
 It is a tiny village but has an interesting history.
 Many bushrangers roamed the area in the 1800’s including Ben Hall and his gang.
 They even paid a visit to a Christmas Ball held there in 1864.
 Binda also has some very fine examples of buildings constructed of blue stone including St James Anglican Church where I attended church and Sunday school as a child.